-NOTE 1: If the network includes this Back-off timer value IE, then the UE is blocked from sending another SM request for the same procedure for the same APN and PLMN combination for the specified duration.
-The operator needs to exercise caution in determining the use of this time value.
+NOTE 1: If the network includes this back-off timer value, then the UE is blocked from sending another ESM request for the same procedure for the same PLMN and APN combination for the specified duration.
+Therefore, the operator needs to exercise caution in determining the use of this timer value.